JuliaML/MLDataPattern.jl/docs/documentation/container.rst

 .. code-block:: jlcon

    julia> getobs((rand(3), rand(4)), 2)
-   ERROR: DimensionMismatch("all data variables must have the same number of observations") [...]
+   ERROR: DimensionMismatch("all data container must have the same number of observations") [...]

 When grouping data containers in a ``Tuple``, it is also possible